Teri Meri Kahaani (film): Casting

 In November 2010, Kohli announced that Shahid Kapoor would be starring in his untitled upcoming film and stated that he was looking to sign the leading actress in the next few days.
 In January 2011, Kohli confirmed Priyanka Chopra's casting on Twitter.
 This became the second film collaboration between the two actors after Kaminey (2009).
 Kohli said that he had always wanted to bring Kapoor and Chopra together for a "quintessential musical love story."
 Kohli had approached Kapoor for a different film while the script of Teri Meri Kahaani was still in development.
 When Kapoor asked about working together on a different film, Kohli proposed the as yet unwritten love story.
 Kapoor was confused but interested, and after Kohli explained the concept, he agreed to the role.

 Shahid Kapoor and Priyanka Chopra were cast in the lead roles, making it their second film collaboration after Kaminey (2009).

 Kohli had been in discussions with Chopra for a different project before, which would have paired her with Saif Ali Khan.
 At that time, Khan and Chopra had been asked to star together in a number of films, including 2 States, Cocktail, Race 2 and Vishal Bhardwaj's Dreams.
 Siddharth Anand's adaptation of 2 States would film at the same time as Kohli's proposed film.
 Anand and Kohli met and agreed that Chopra would act in 2 States.
 Later, Kohli approached Chopra with a new script, and she agreed to join the cast for Teri Meri Kahaani.
-Prachi Desai and Neha Sharma were cast to play Kapoor's love interests in the 1960s and 2012, respectively.
+Shahid Kapoor and Priyanka Chopra were cast to play Kapoor's love interests in the 1960s and 2012, respectively.